APiercey/apiercey.github.io/content/projects/rygel-db.md

 draft: false
 ---

+## What is it?
+[RygelDB](https://github.com/APiercey/RygelDB) is a NoSQL document store using commands to store and query documents.

+### Why?
 A colleague once said to me, _"Let's learn Rust and build a NoSql Database!
 It's easy!"_

-We did learn Rust but we never did build that database.
+Through group learning sessions, we did learn Rust but we never did build that database.
 Unfortunately, the precious time we had was consumed by other responsibilities, and after some years, we no longer have delight of working together.
 He is currently working on some other seriously cool stuff, elsewhere.

 Still, his words stuck with me over the years and scratched at the back of my head - _"Is it truly so easy?"_